alberto-grande/vertx-swagger/README.md

 # todo :

+- Clean up
+- Try to properly manage path parameters (ie. getPetById in the example fails (tries to get a JsonObject instead of a string))

 ## vertx-swagger-router :
  - manage the authorization part of swagger definition
  - use more data from swagger definition if possible (responses, info)